WICS: History

+On March 11, 2025, it was reported that Sinclair (WICS Licensee, LLC) would sell five TV stations, including WICS and WICD, to Rincon Broadcasting Group, led by Todd Parkin.
+The sale was approved by the FCC on July 1, and completed on July 9.

 News operation

 Along with several other Sinclair properties, WICS/WICD did not participate in the wider implementation of the company's now-defunct, controversial News Central format for their newscasts.
-This operations saw local news operations reduced at some stations and combined with national news coverage, weather forecasting, and sports headlines based out of Sinclair's headquarters in Hunt Valley, Maryland.
+This format saw local news operations reduced at some stations and combined with national news coverage, weather forecasting, and sports headlines based out of Sinclair's headquarters in Hunt Valley, Maryland.
 WICS/WICD, however, did air The Point (a one-minute conservative political commentary) that was also controversial and a requirement of all Sinclair-owned stations with newscasts until the series was discontinued in December 2006.

 On September 11, 2006, a news share agreement was established with WRSP/WCCU (then separately controlled).
 As a result, a nightly prime time newscast began airing on those two stations that was jointly produced by WICS/WICD.
 Known as NewsChannel at 9 on Fox Illinois, it aired for a half-hour from a modified set at WICS' Springfield studios featuring unique duratrans indicating the Fox-branded show.
 From the start, NewsChannel at 9 competed with a newscast already established in the time slot on then-UPN affiliate WCFN (produced by WCIA).
 Unlike the WRSP/WCCU show, WCFN's broadcast originated from WCIA's Champaign facilities but was targeted specifically at a Springfield audience.
 Although the WRSP/WCCU newscast features market wide coverage, including contributions from WICD reporters based in Champaign, there is a separate weeknight weather segment for WRSP and WCCU that was seen.
 WCFN's prime time broadcast would be eventually canceled by WCIA on September 28, 2009.
 On October 7, 2013, the weekday edition of NewsChannel at 9 was expanded to an hour.

 The effort on WRSP/WCCU was further expanded on January 20, 2014, when WICS began producing a two-hour weekday morning show for the Fox affiliates.
-Known as Good Day Illinois, the program can be seen from 7 until 9 and offers a local alternative to the national morning programs seen on the big three networks.
+Known as Good Day Illinois, the program can be seen from 7 to 9 a.m. and offers a local alternative to the national morning programs seen on the big three networks.
 It also competes with another two-hour local newscast seen at same time on MyNetworkTV affiliate WCIX (produced by WCIA).
 On June 26, 2010, rival WAND became the first television station in East-Central Illinois to upgrade news production to high definition level.
 It was not until December 2012 that local newscasts seen on WICS were upgraded to HD.
 Included with the change was a new set at the Springfield studios and updated Sinclair corporate graphics.
-Until October 13, 2014, WICD's separate weekday newscasts at its Champaign headquarters were not included in the upgrade because that set lacked high definition cameras.
+Until October 13, 2014, WICD's separate weekday newscasts at its Champaign studios were not included in the upgrade because that set lacked high definition cameras.